gvanastasov/codebook-typescript/README.md

 It's worth noting that TypeScript introduces additional complexity compared to writing plain JavaScript.
 If you're working on a small project, have tight deadlines, or require rapid prototyping, TypeScript might not provide substantial benefits, and JavaScript could be a more suitable choice.

+> Reminder - most of the code inhere needs an IDE to make any sense at all, so pull down this repo and try it out for better understanding.

 ## Chapters
 <details>
     <summary>